Content Collaboration Software: Working with Subject Matter Experts around the World

 Editorial Cycles Shorten Using Automated Virtual Collaboration Software

 Editors find it easier to manage content review cycles with SMEs using content collaboration software.
 The virtual environment automates notifications to the SMEs and editors to keep the workflow moving efficiently.
 Additionally, the editing interface is easy to use for nontechnical SMEs.
 Little do they know that they are really working in an XML environment.
-The XML content and any revisions made to it by the SMEs are automatically loaded back into the content management system, saving hours of work for the editor by eliminating the need to retype content into the database.
+The XML content and any revisions made to it by the SMEs are automatically loaded back into the component content management system, saving hours of work for the editor by eliminating the need to retype content into the database.